 Click here to see who's working on Tregeagle.

 The film features several main characters and many more as minor figures and the townsfolk of Bodmin.

 Jan Tregeagle is the main protagonist, consumed by greed, happy with the bribery and corruption that are his trademark as a judge.
 He lives in luxury while everyone else exists in squalor and poverty.
-When he has a dream of being dragged down to hell, he realises that either in this life or the next he will face his come-uppance.
-As he carries out tasks set for him, he descends into a pitiful figure consumed by remorse for his sins.
+When he has a dream of being dragged down to Hell, he realises that either in this life or the next he will face his comeuppance.
+As he carries out the tasks set for him, he descends into a pitiful figure, full of remorse for his sins.

-The Orphan Girl falls victim to Tregeagle when he steals her inheritance.
-She returns to haunt him and ultimately to forgive him.
+The Orphan Girl falls victim to Tregeagle when he steals her inheritance - the only thing that will keep her alive.
+She returns as a ghost to haunt him and, ultimately, as the catalyst for his redemption .

 The Hounds of Hell are sent to claim Tregeagle's soul if he falters in his tasks.
 They keep watch over his every move, and are not happy to be outsmarted.
 They are accompanied by the Puppy of Hell...!